Co-de-iT/GH2RHP/README.md

 When you’re ready, hit B to Build the project, and the compiler will produce a .rhp file and a .yak package.
 To distribute the .yak for the Package Manager, see the [Package Manager Guides](https://developer.rhino3d.com/guides/yak/).

 # Test the example
-Drag and drop the included .rhp file in the src folder, then type `launch`
+Drag and drop the .rhp file (included in the src folder) into an open Rhino window, then type `launch`

 ---